Farhan5217/InstagramPostReachAnalysis/README.md

 #### 1) Instagram Reach Analysis:

 This component analyzes the reach of Instagram posts based on various factors such as engagement, hashtags used, post frequency, and follower demographics.
-By gathering data and performing exploratory data analysis (EDA), we can gain insights into the factors influencing post reach.
+By gathering data and performing exploratory data analysis (EDA), we can gain insights into the factors influencing post-reach.

 #### 2) Reach Prediction: